moorepants/dissertation/physicalparameters.rst

 ~~~~~~~~~~~~~~~~~~

 The inertia of the fork and handlebar is calculated in the same way as the
 frame.
-The fork is hung as both a torsional pendulum, :ref:`Figure 11
+The fork is hung as both a torsional pendulum, :ref:`Figure
-<figStratosFork>`, and as a compound pendulum, :ref:`Figure 20
+7.11<figStratosFork>`, and as a compound pendulum, :ref:`Figure
-<figForkCompound>`.
-The fork provides fewer mounting options to obtain at least
+7.20<figForkCompound>`.
+The fork provides fewer mounting options to obtain at
-three equally spaced orientation angles, especially if there is no fender.
-We
+least three equally spaced orientation angles, especially if there is no
-designed a connection to the brake mounts for the Davis bicycles to remedy
+fender.
+We designed a connection to the brake mounts for the Davis bicycles to
-that.
-The torsional calculations follow equations :eq:`eqTorPend` through
+remedy that.
+The torsional calculations follow equations :eq:`eqTorPend`
-:eq:`eqInRel` and the compound pendulum calculations is calculated with
+through :eq:`eqInRel` and the compound pendulum calculations is calculated with
 Equation :eq:`eqCompoundInertia`.
 The fork pendulum length is calculated using

 .. math::